dorono/infinitemusician/plugins/woocommerce-email-control/readme.txt

 == Changelog ==

+= 3.11 =
+* Move the registering of the template functions out of the email-header.php.
+This should prevent the error `ec_special_title()` function doesn't exist.
+* Move `woocommerce_email_before_order_table` and `woocommerce_email_after_order_table` to look better in all our templates.

+= 3.10 =
+* Updated our plugin-update-checker script.

+= 3.09 =
+* Remove the `height="80"` attribute from the product thumbnail images in the emails.
+We found that in cases where the thumbnail images were not proportionately cropped the images would appear squashed.
+FYI the product images in the emails use the WordPress 'thumbnail' image crop, which you can set in WordPress > Settings > Media.
+* Update the way we get and display the Date after the release of WC 3.0

+= 3.08 =
+* Updated all email template files (WC3.0 compatibility).
+* Use WC Order object methods instead of accessing properties directly (WC3.0 compatibility).
+* Add helper functions for WC backwards compat.
+* Email Customizer now requires WooCommerce version 2.5 or above.

 = 3.07 =
 * Fixed issue when using WPML String Translation where each new email sent would add new unique strings to the database causing unwanted bloat.